hyundai-robotics/doc-hi6-open-api/README.md

 {% hint style="warning" %}

-We are not responsible for any damage or problems that arise from using an API that is not officially mentioned in the Hi6 Open API manual.
+We are not responsible for any damage or problems that arise from using an API that is not officially mentioned in the ${cont_model} Open API manual.

 {% endhint %}